Counter machine

-A counter machine is an abstract machine used in a formal logic and theoretical computer science to model computation.
+A counter machine or counter automaton is an abstract machine used in a formal logic and theoretical computer science to model computation.
 It is the most primitive of the four types of register machines.
 A counter machine comprises a set of one or more unbounded registers, each of which can hold a single non-negative integer, and a list of (usually sequential) arithmetic and control instructions for the machine to follow.
 The counter machine is typically used in the process of designing parallel algorithms in relation to the mutual exclusion principle.
 When used in this manner, the counter machine is used to model the discrete time-steps of a computational system in relation to memory accesses.
 By modeling computations in relation to the memory accesses for each respective computational step, parallel algorithms may be designed in such a matter to avoid interlocking, the simultaneous writing operation by two (or more) threads to the same memory address.

+Counter machines with three counters can compute any partial recursive function of a single variable.

+Counter machines with two counters are Turing complete: they can simulate any appropriately-encoded Turing machine.
+Counter machines with only a single counter can recognize a proper superset of the regular languages and a subset of the deterministic context free languages.